Moulvi Muhammad Baqir: Early life

-Baqir was born in 1780 in Delhi He received his early education from his father.
+Baqir was born in 1780 in Delhi.
+He received his early education from his father.
 In 1825, he went to Delhi College for further studies.
 After completing his education, he was appointed as a teacher in Delhi college in 1828, where he served for six years.

 Imambara Azad Manzil

 In 1843, Maulvi Muhammad Baqir built an Imambara in Delhi near Kashmiri Gate.
-This was a very inclusive place of gathering where no only Shia Muslims but also Sunnis and Hindus gathered to commemorate the events of Karbala.
-Great poets like Ibrahim Zawq and Mir Momin also participated in reciting elegies.
+This was a very inclusive place of gathering where not only Shia Muslims but also Sunnis and Hindus gathered to commemorate the events of Karbala.
+Great poets like Ibrahim Zauq and Momin Khan Momin also participated in reciting elegies.
 He also built a mosque near Panja Sharif.
 In 1834, he also started publishing a religious magazine, Mazhar-e-Haq (مظہر حق), which published news on Shia world and also essays on Shia religious topics.

 This was a period of fierce religious debates among Muslims because of the sectarian polemics written by Shah Abd al-Aziz and Shah Ismail Dihlavi.
 However, Maulvi Baqir forbade any kind of Tabarra in his Imambara.
-This made a fanatic Shia cleric, Molana Jafar of Jarja, very angry and he wrote to the Marja in Lucknow to as for their religious ruling on it, as follows:
+This made a fanatic Shia cleric, Molana Jafar of Jarja, very angry and he wrote to the Marja in Lucknow as for their religious ruling on it, as follows:

 "One ABC built an Imambara for commemoration of martyrdom of Imam Hussain but made a proclamation that none was allowed to recite Tabarra against the first three Caliphs who claimed the pulpit after the Prophet.
 Anyone who recites Tabarra should be expelled."

 The Marja in Lucknow replied that the owner was free to define conditions and rules for entry into the house he owns.
 Those who attend the assembly must follow these rules.